 Understand the Right Tools and Their Implementation

 Most tools do not process data retrospectively.
 This means whatever data you collect and however you process it will always have an impact on your insights.
 We implemented our web analytics while we were still developing our site.

-From a little oversite, we failed to filter our internal traffic.
+From a little oversight, we failed to filter our internal traffic.
 To this date, our average session metric is still quite long because on one hackathon we spent 72 hours tweaking code and refreshing pages.
-Though not as extreme, most of our session were usually quite long.
+Though not as extreme, most of our sessions were usually quite long.

 This taught us the importance of implementing tools right from the onset.
 It also taught us how to segment our dashboards to account for unfortunate extremes.
-Mistakes and oversites will always happen.
+Mistakes and oversights will always happen.

 A good analytics consultant brings knowledge on how to minimize them, or minimize their effects when they inevitably happen.